Categories

 Latest

-You can now book onto my yoga classes in Rugby starting on 4 November 2025!
+You can now book onto my yoga classes in Rugby starting on w/c 5 January 2026!

 Classes run Tuesdays and Fridays, with two types to choose from: one for beginners/moderate level and one for intermediates or advanced students.
 Whether you’re just starting out or looking to deepen your practice, classes are designed to help you feel stronger and more comfortable in your body while staying connected to your breath.